winitzki/scall/tutorial/programming_dhall.md

 let branch : TreeText → TreeText → TreeText = ???
 ```

-Each of the constructor functions needs to return a value of the Church-encoded type, and we write out its type signature.
+Each of the constructor functions needs to return a value of the Church-encoded type.
-Then, each constructor applies the corresponding part of the curried Church-encoded type to suitable arguments.

 How can we obtain the code for those functions?
 We know that the constructor functions are just parts of the function body of `fix` that we implemented in the previous section (for all Church encodings at once).
 In principle, we could derive the code of the constructor functions from the code for `fix`.